 Schools to Become a Dog Trainer: How to Choose

-A dog trainer teaches dogs specific commands such as stay, sit or rollover.
-The main objective of the trainer is to educate the dog on how to be more obedient; this is typically accomplished through positive reinforcement.
+In dog trainer school, students learn to teach dogs specific commands such as stay, sit or rollover.
+The overarching goal is to learn to how positive reinforcement can help dogs become more obedient.
 A number of schools and institutions in the U.S. offer certificate and training programs for aspiring dog trainers.

 How to Choose a Dog Trainer School

 Several community and private dog academies and colleges offer training programs suitable for aspiring dog trainers.
 These may lead to both basic and master certificates.